-Prerequisite: Psychology 10 and 11.
+Prerequisite: Psychology 11A and 11B.
 Open to students in Grade 12.
 Students in Grade 11 eligible with special permission only.
+It is recommended that students have a B grade in English 11.

-- Extensive reading and vocabulary involved - Introductory Psychology similar to first year college-level Psychology - Students can develop their background in the Psychology field, particularly those entering the Human Services professions - Topics included are: the brain, sensation and perception, states of consciousness, memory, intelligence, gender ,emotion, personality, psychology disorders, treatment, and psychotherapy, social psychology - Evaluation will be through assignments, projects, quizzes and tests, long answer questions, written reports. - Optional AP exam in May for a cost of \$115.
+- Extensive reading and vocabulary involved - Introductory Psychology similar to first year college-level Psychology - Students can develop their background in the Psychology field, particularly those entering the Human Services professions - Topics included are: the brain, sensation and perception, states of consciousness, memory, intelligence, gender ,emotion, personality, psychology disorders, treatment, and psychotherapy, social psychology, stress and health - Evaluation will be through assignments, projects, quizzes and tests, long answer questions, written reports. - Optional AP exam in May for a cost of \$125(For College /University credit 2 Courses)